DonaldET/DemoDev/PySupport/AdjustedNasdaq/docs/Prompt_NASDAQ_Interpolation.md

 # NASDAQ Missing Date and Missing Value Interpolation

-You will create a Python function named `fill_in_missing_days` in a module named `../interpolate_nasdaq.py`.
+You will create a Python function named `fill_in_missing_days` in a module named `interpolate_nasdaq.py`.
 The function accepts a non-empty pandas DataFrame parameter with two columns: `observation_date` and `NASDAQCOM`.
-It returns an augmented DataFrame with the same two columns and datatypes, and its index is intentionally replaced with `observation_date`.
-The output optionally contains inserted generated `observation_date` and interpolated `NASDAQCOM` values where required, along with counts of insertions and interpolations made.
-The count of interpolations is the number of `NASDAQCOM` missing values after daily reindexing and before interpolation, including both original missing values and inserted rows.
-The input DataFrame must contain at least nine rows; otherwise, raise `ValueError`.
+The returned augmented DataFrame must contain exactly the same two columns, in the same order and with the same column datatypes.
+Its original index is not preserved; the returned index must be replaced with `observation_date`.

+The output contains inserted rows and interpolated values when the input requires them, along with counts of insertions and interpolations made.
+The input DataFrame must have at least nine rows; this is a requirement for later processing steps.

 The function signature is: